Enecuum/dex-ui/tests/README.md

 ```
 * Set environment variable "HEADLESS" to false if you want to launch a full version of Chromium

+### Developer tools
+* To get complex element selectors it is necessary to use "Headless Recorder" Chrome extension

 ### Run tests
 * Check configs into file jest.config.js (You can find options here: https://jestjs.io/docs/configuration#options)
 * Run ENEX backend